larics/docker_files/README.md

 ### Most common problems

 One of the main problems that occurs when using Docker files for robotic applications is expiration of GPG keys for ROS.
+More about this incident can be found [here](https://discourse.ros.org/t/ros-gpg-key-expiration-incident/20669/)

 In order to fix that, in case that some `sudo apt-get update` or `sudo apt-get install` fails, please replace GPG keys to newer ones.
 Error for expiration of GPG keys looks like following:
 ```